cram2/pycram/doc/source/designators.rst

 ============================
 Creating your own designator is fairly easy, you only need to extend the base class of the respective description.

- - :mod:`~pycram.designators.action_designator.ActionDesignatorDescription`
+ - :mod:`~pycram.designator.ActionDesignatorDescription`
- - :mod:`~pycram.designators.object_designator.ObjectDesignatorDescription`
+ - :mod:`~pycram.designator.ObjectDesignatorDescription`
- - :mod:`~pycram.designators.location_designator.LocationDesignatorDescription`
+ - :mod:`~pycram.designator.LocationDesignatorDescription`
- - :mod:`~pycram.designators.motion_designator.MotionDesignatorDescription`
+ - :mod:`~pycram.designator.BaseMotion`

 Afterwards you need to implement your own ``ground`` method which is the default resolver and for location and object designator it makes sense to also implement a ``__iter__`` method.
 The ``ground`` and ``__iter__`` methods should return the designator sub-class so you also need to implement these with the parameter your designator needs.

 The sub-class can already contain some parameters, this is usually the case if the parameter is the same for every designator of this type.
-For example, :meth:`~pycram.designator.LocationDesignatorDescription.Location` contains a ``pose`` parameter since every location designator contains a resolved pose.
+For example, :class:`~pycram.designator.LocationDesignatorDescription.Location` contains a ``pose`` parameter since every location designator contains a resolved pose.

 For action and motion designator the sub-class is also the place where the ``perform`` method is written which contains